russelltheprogrammer/random-quote-machine/README.md

-# Link to RandomQuote Machine --> [Randome Quote Machine]("http://russelltheprogrammer.github.io/randomquotemachine")
+# Link to Random Quote Machine --> [Random Quote Machine](http://russelltheprogrammer.github.io/randomquotemachine)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: